 - nausea or vomiting

 - loin pain (may only be on one side)

 - flank tenderness (on the side of the body between the ribs and hip).

-Men are usually referred to a urologist for investigations if they have symptoms of upper urinary tract infection.
+Men are usually referred to a urologist for investigations if they have symptoms of an upper UTI.

 If a person has more than two episodes of urinary tract infection in three months, this is described as recurrent.

 Referral to a urologist for further investigations is recommended.
 Sometimes recurrent urinary tract infections are managed with low-dose, long-term antibiotics.